Ioniq: Models

 The Ioniq 5 compact crossover was released in February 2021 and was previewed by the Hyundai Concept 45 EV presented at the 2019 Frankfurt Motor Show.

 The Ioniq 6 mid-size sedan will be produced from 2022 and is foreshadowed by the Hyundai Prophecy concept car, which was scheduled to be presented at the 2020 Geneva International Motor Show but this was canceled due to the COVID-19 pandemic.

-The Ioniq 7 mid-size crossover will be produced from 2024. the concept version of the future production model, called SEVEN, made its debut at the LA Motor Show in November 2021.
+The Ioniq 9 mid-size crossover will be produced from November 2024.
+Previously known as the Ioniq 7 during development, it is the production model of the Seven concept car, which made its debut at the LA Motor Show in November 2021.

+The Ioniq 3 Subcompact hatchback will be launched at the 2025 Munich Motor Show in Munich, Germany.
+It will be the production version of the THREE concept.

 Design

-Under its numeric nomenclature, even numbers are reserved for sedans, while odd numbers are reserved for crossovers.
+Under its numeric nomenclature, even numbers are reserved for sedans, while odd numbers are reserved for crossovers and hatchbacks.
 As a unifying design concept, Hyundai has included "Parametric Pixel" external light designs on each vehicle; these are small square lighting elements which Hyundai characterize as "a unique jewel-like design", reminiscent of 8-bit video game graphics.

 In 2022, Hyundai chief of design SangYup Lee clarified there were three "pillars" consistent across the Ioniq brand: